 - Print Flyers

 Start a blog.
 This is the first thing I am suggesting to you because nearly everything else revolves around it.
 Get a domain that matches your business and start a blog.

 Start writing articles about candles you think people are looking for or what to know.
-A good way to get ideas is look at what topics are trending on social media and pinterest.
+A good way to get ideas is to look at what topics are trending on social media and Pinterest.

-In about 6 months, those articles will start bringing you in google traffic.
+In about 6 months, those articles will start bringing you organic google search traffic.

 Pinterest is a visual search engine that is great for selling visual products.
 If you make a beautiful product, and hopefully you do, then Pinterest can be huge for driving traffic to your product.

 Gather a variety of your candles in different sizes and styles and ask a few of your friends to help you take some pictures.
 Set up different scenes on your house, their houses, outside, on the patio, anywhere you can get a nice picture.

 Get as many pictures as you can and then you can use these pictures to create pins for your products.
 Ideally, you should have a batch of photos for every season.